-Al-Ghurabaa (also known as Al Muhajiroun, ALM, Call to Submission, Islam4UK, Islamic Path, London School of Sharia and Muslims Against Crusades).
+Al-Ghurabaa (also known as Al Muhajiroun or ALM, Call to Submission, Islam4UK, Islamic Path, London School of Sharia, Muslims against Crusades, Need4Khilafah, the Shariah Project and the Islamic Dawah Association).

-The Saved Sect (also known by the same names as Al-Ghurabaa).
+The Saved Sect or Saviour Sect (also known by the same names as Al-Ghurabaa).